 Denote by $I$ the interval $[0,1]$ and by $\mathbb{A}=\mS^1\times I$ the closed annulus.
 In order to study Reeb vector fields of SHS for which $f$ is not identically zero, we start by

-\begin{lemma} Let $\alpha$ be a contact form defining a non-degenerate Reeb vector field on a compact oriented manifold with boundary $M$, that is $T^2$-invariant near the boundary and has finitely many periodic orbits.
-Then either $M\cong T^2\times I$ and $X$ is orbit equivalent to the suspension of an irrational pseudorotation of the annulus, or $M\cong \mS^1\times D^2$ and $X$ is orbit equivalent to the suspension of an irrational pseudorotation of the disk. \end{lemma}
+\begin{lemma} Let $M$ be a closed oriented 3-manifold endowed with $(\lambda,\omega)$ a contact non-degenerate SHS with respect to a structural decomposition such that $N_c\neq M$.
+If the Reeb vector field $X$ of $(\lambda, \omega)$ has finitely many periodic orbits in $N_c$, then either $N_c\cong T^2\times I$ and $X$ is orbit equivalent to the suspension of a pseudorotation of the annulus, or $N_c\cong \mS^1\times D^2$ and $X$ is orbit equivalent to the suspension of a pseudorotation of the disk. \end{lemma}